kumar303/jstestnet/README.rst

 This simple pub/sub model was inspired by jsTestDriver_, which is a great tool for running very fast unit tests.
 JS TestNet set out with a different goal: run any kind of JavaScript tests, especially middle-tier integration tests that do not lock down your implementation as much as unit tests.
 You may want to mock out jQuery's $.ajax method and perform asynchronous Ajax calls -- go for it!

 JS TestNet's worker implementation was forked from TestSwarm_, which is a similar tool.
 JS TestNet is different in that it supports direct execution of tests suitable for CI.
-Big thanks to John Resig for figuring out a lot of the cross domain stuff and implementing retry timeouts, error handling, etc :)
+Big thanks to John Resig for figuring out a lot of the cross domain stuff and implementing retry timeouts, error handling, etc :)  Also, JS TestNet is dumber than TestSwarm in that it requires an adapter.

 .. _jsTestDriver: http://code.google.com/p/js-test-driver/
 .. _TestSwarm: https://github.com/jeresig/testswarm